Olympus Stylus 1 Review

 Olympus married off two of its highly regarded cameras -- the premium compact XZ-2 and the Micro Four Thirds mirrorless OM-D E-M5 -- to beget the Olympus Stylus 1, a high-end bridge camera featuring an electronic viewfinder, hotshoe, advanced Wi-Fi capabilities and, most important, a new i.Zuiko 10.7x optical zoom lens with a constant f/2.8 maximum aperture.
 And though the camera follows in the footsteps of the Sony RX10 in providing an all-in-one, long-zoom geared for enthusiasts, the Olympus Stylus 1 arrives on the market far more compact, lightweight and inexpensive.

-Though neither camera can be tucked away in your pants pocket, the Stylus 1 is significantly smaller than the recently announced RX10.
+Though neither camera can be tucked away in your pants pocket, the Stylus 1 is significantly smaller than the RX10.
 (Unlike the RX10, you can pretty easily fit the Stylus 1 into a coat or cargo pocket.)
 With lenses retracted, the Olympus Stylus 1 measures 4.6 (W) x 3.4 (H) x 2.2 (D) inches (116.2 x 87 x 56.5mm) compared to 5.1 x 3.5 x 4 inches (129 x 88 x 102mm) for the Sony.
 Interestingly, the Stylus 1 was purposefully designed to be extremely similar in size and shape to the Olympus E-M5, whose body measures 4.8 x 3.5 x 1.7 inches (122 x 89 x 43mm).
-The Stylus 1 tips the scales at just 402g (CIPA-rated with battery and memory card), less than half the weight of the Sony RX10 (813g).
-Moreover, the Stylus 1 costs about US$700 compared to US$1,300 for the Sony, and at least on paper seems worth its premium upgrades over the Olympus XZ-2, which at launch a year ago cost US$600.
+The Stylus 1 tips the scales at just 404g (with battery and memory card), less than half the weight of the Sony RX10 (832g).
+Moreover, the Stylus 1 costs about US$700 compared to US$1,300 for the Sony, and at least on paper seems worth its premium upgrades over the Olympus XZ-2, which at launch over a year ago cost US$600.

 Sensor, processor and AF.
 The Stylus 1 is based around a 12-megapixel (12.8 total megapixels), 1/1.7-inch-type backlit CMOS sensor that we believe is the same one found in the Olympus XZ-2.
 That's a fair-sized imager for a premium compact camera, certainly a step above the 1/2.3-inch-type sensors we see on many bridge cameras.
 However, it's not as big as the 1-inch-type sensor that's found in the Sony RX10 (and the company's truly pocketable RX100 II).

-The Stylus 1's TruePic VI image processor, meanwhile, is borrowed from the OM-D E-M5, and we hope that translates to a similar speedy performance.
+The Stylus 1's TruePic VI image processor, meanwhile, is borrowed from the OM-D E-M5, and that translates to speedy performance.
 Sensitivity ranges from ISO 100 to 12,800 (though ISO 100-1600 is the default) in both auto and manual ISO modes.
 The camera is capable of recording still image files in 12-bit lossless RAW format, as well as JPEG and RAW+JPEG.
 And continuous shooting mode allows for bursts at up to 7 frames per second at full JPEG resolution.
 Shutter speeds maxes out at 1/2000s, but can go as slow as 60s or be set in bulb mode.

 Incorporating a 35-area multiple AF system, with 9-area group targeting, the Stylus 1 is capable of both single and continuous autofocusing.
 It also features AF tracking, Face Priority and Eye Detect AF.

 Optics.
 As for the lens, the i.Zuiko 10.7x zoom lens spans a 28-300mm equivalent range, besting the XZ-2's 28-112mm range, and even the Sony RX10's 24-200mm reach, though the Stylus 1 doesn't start out as wide.
 It features 12 elements (8 aspherical) in 10 groups, and incorporates optical image stabilization to combat camera shake.
-The camera can focus as close as 5cm away in Super Macro Mode, as well as 10cm at normal (non-macro) wide and 80cm at full tele.
+The camera can focus as close as 5cm away in Super Macro mode, as well as 10cm at normal (non-macro) wide and 80cm at full tele.

 Unlike the XZ-2, whose lens cap would automatically -- and annoyingly -- pop off when the camera was turned on and the lens extended to shooting position, the Stylus 1 features a removable, automatic lens cap that protects the lens when it's fully retracted into the body.